 • You will have a scar, but once this is healed it is usually not very noticeable.
-The scar runs in the same direction as the natural lines of the skin on your neck.
-There might be some numbness around the scar.
+The scar usually runs in the same direction as the natural lines of the skin on your neck.

 What about smoking?

 Smoking is not allowed within the hospital.
 There are designated smoking areas located within the hospital grounds.
 If you do smoke it is in your own health interests to stop smoking at least 24 hours prior to your anaesthetic.